Non-commutative nature of $\ell$-adic vanishing cycles: A d evissage-like result

-defined by sending a smooth $S$-scheme $Y$ to $\HK\bigt{\Coh(X_t\xto{i_{X_T}}X)\otimes_{\Perf(S)}\Perf(Y)}$. \sssec{} We think of the following statement as a kind of \emph{d\'evissage for homotopy-invariant non-connective algebraic $\uK$-theory}.
-We therefore state it as a theorem, as it seems to be a new result interesting on its own.

-\sssec{} Let $q_T:X_T\to S$ be the composition of $p_T:X_T\to T$ with $T\to S$. \begin{thm} With the same notation as in the previous sections, there are equivalences
+We think of the following statement as a kind of \emph{d\'evissage for homotopy-invariant non-connective algebraic $\uK$-theory}.
+We therefore state it as a theorem, as it seems to be a new result interesting on its own. \begin{thm} With the same notation as in the previous sections, there are equivalences